PLAYWRIGHT, SCREENWRITER, PERFORMER

 Aleshea Harris’s play Is God Is (directed by Taibi Magar at Soho Rep) won the 2016 Relentless Award, an OBIE Award for playwriting in 2017, the Helen Merrill Playwriting Award in 2019 and was a finalist for the Susan Smith Blackburn Prize.

 What to Send Up When It Goes Down (directed by Whitney White, produced by The Movement Theatre Company), a play-pageant-ritual response to anti-blackness, had its critically-acclaimed NYC premiere in 2018, was featured in the April 2019 issue of American Theatre Magazine and received a rare special commendation from the Susan Smith Blackburn Prize.

-Harris was awarded a Windham-Campbell Literary Prize and the Mimi Steinberg Playwriting Award in 2020 and the Hermitage Greenfield Prize in 2021.
-She has performed her own work at the Edinburgh Fringe Festival, Orlando Fringe Festival, REDCAT, as part of La Fête du Livre at La Comèdie de Saint-Étienne and at the Skirball Center in Los Angeles.
-Harris is a two-time MacDowell Fellow and has enjoyed residencies at Hedgebrook and Djerassi.
+Harris was awarded a Windham-Campbell Literary Prize and the Mimi Steinberg Playwriting Award in 2020, the Hermitage Greenfield Prize in 2021 and the Herb Alpert Award in 2022.
+She is a two-time MacDowell Fellow and has enjoyed residencies at Hedgebrook and Djerassi.